maartenl/yppo/README.md

 the same gallery, but these will refer to the SAME photograph.
 Every photograph is unique.

+# Creating a new Gallery

+You can create a new gallery by typing the name of the new Gallery on the main Galleries page.

+Then you can find the new Gallery probably at the bottom of the Galleries, en you can select it, and then edit its settings (and the Gallery ID of its parent, if it's not supposed to be on the main branch).

 # Adding photos to a Gallery

 First of all, you can verify if there are any photographs that are not yet allocated to a gallery: